-The Model 1892 features a top-tang hammer block "safety."
+Model 1894 rifles produced in 2003 to present feature a top-tang hammer block "safety."
+Models produced between 1992 and 2002 feature a cross-bolt style "safety."
 When the "safety" has been placed in the on safe position it blocks the hammer from striking the firing pin.
 However, the "safety" does not prevent the hammer from falling when the trigger is pulled, even if the "safety" is in the on safe position.
 When the trigger is pulled, with the "safety" in the on safe position, the hammer drops to the rebound position without striking the firing pin.
-The "safety" has two positions: